7 days in Calabria, Italy itinerary: a complete guide

 Inside the Piedigrotta cave church

-This is a beautiful cave church with statues down carved in the rock.
+This is a beautiful cave church with statues carved down in the rock.

 Among the statues appear: